-Building on the success of the inaugural edition in 2018, this one-day conference, taking place in Autumn 2019 in Brussels will showcase the power and opportunity of artificial intelligence and inspire the European policy debate.
+Building on the success of the inaugural edition in 2018, this one-day conference which took place in Autumn 2019 in Brussels showcased the power and opportunity of artificial intelligence to inspire the European policy debate.

 What are Member States doing and how is this interacting with EU level policymaking

 How do we generate confidence and capacity in Europe to build globally competitive AI businesses

 Access to data and access to capital: Europe’s twin problems?

 Watch the highlights of the 2019 edition here:

 Member of the Committee on Industry, Research and Energy

 Deputy Prime Minister and Minister of Industry and Trade

 Deputy Head of Unit Data Policy and Innovation, DG CNECT